levitte/openssl-web/docs/OpenSSL300Design.md

 #### Integrity Checksum Location {#integrity-checksum-location}

 The integrity checksum will be saved into a seperate file during installation.
-This file will be in the same location as FIPS module itself by default, but may be configured to be in a different location.
+This file will be in the same location as the FIPS module itself by default, but may be configured to be in a different location.